-- 1. Provide administrative, secretarial, and clerical support to the Nursing Programs.
-In addition, provides secretarial and clerical support to the Faculty of the ADN and VN programs.
+- 1. Provide administrative, secretarial, and clerical support to the Nursing Programs and the Director of Allied Health.
 Secretarial and clerical duties include, but are not limited to: - a.
 Answering the telephone in a friendly and courteous manner; - b.
-Providing information and assistance to current and prospective students: - c. keep all student files in order at all times; - d. filing, photocopying; - e. word processing/typing and preparing various letters, documents and reports; - f. maintain all student files to ensure All Files are accurate and complete at all times; - g. assisting in the coordination and conducting of special events, e.g., commencement, orientation, college days and student activities. - h.
-Work with Director of the ADN & VN nursing programs on recruiting, admissions, and registration of students. - i.
+Providing information and assistance to current and prospective students; - c. keep all student files in order at all times; - d. filing, photocopying; - e. word processing/typing and preparing various letters, documents and reports; - f. maintain all student files to ensure All Files are accurate and complete at all times; - g. assisting in the coordination and conducting of special events, e.g., commencement, orientation, college days and student activities. - h.
+Work with Director of Allied Health on recruiting, admissions, and registration of students. - i.
 Sort and distribute incoming mail and prepare outgoing mail for delivery. - 2.
 Communicate an accurate image of the College as a means of informing others about opportunities at the College. - 3.
 Support College and Nursing Program activities and special events through attendance and/or participation. - 4.
-Comply with all College policies, rules and regulations.
+Comply with all College policies, rules and regulations. - 5.
+Performs all other duties as assigned by the Director of Allied Health and/or the President.